Naima2002/naima2002.github.io/contents/home.md

 - Validated correctness and scalability with <10 ms latency and 175 ops/sec under concurrent load.

 **Data Carving for Scientific Reproducibility (SRI International)**
-- Developed ABCD (Access-Based Carving of Data) to carve HDF5 datasets via system-call and library-level interposition.
+- Worked with Dr. Ashish Gehani on container debloating for data-intensive applications by carving HDF5 files through system call and I/O library interposition, storing only accessed subsets while maintaining reproducibility.
-- Reduced container storage by up to 97% while ensuring reproducibility, validated on NASA MODIS and synthetic HDF5 benchmarks.
+- Reduced container storage by up to 97%, validated on NASA MODIS and synthetic HDF5 benchmarks.

 **JavaScript Unbundling (UC Davis & Virginia Tech)**
 - Detected bundled JavaScript that mixes tracking with essential functionality, where existing blockers fail.